 I shan’t presume that they gave me any thought at all – I am not that vain (though the length of this essay could lead one to presume otherwise) All my classmates knew, I think, was that I was shiitake – that is to say, that I had the social skills of a mushroom.

 And I still do.
 But I have been a puppeteer and playwright, a journalist and freelance writer, a tv guest regular, a dancer, a storyteller, a body issues workshop facilitator, a Black History educator.
-I’ve done enough
+I have nothing to prove.

 And since leaving high school I have come to meet so many people from all walks of life.
 Artists, activists, award winning writers (including a Giller nominee), scientists, librarians, poets and musicians, priests and priestesses, researchers (who were invited to the White House), even a politician or two.
 My life has been full, even if I do not have a corner office.